William Cronon's Students

 Thomas G. Andrews

-Assistant Professor of History, University of Colorado Denver
+Associate Professor of History, University of Colorado at Boulder

-Fields of interest: environmental history; history of the American West; labor history; Native American history; animal history; history education; suburban history
+Fields of interest: environmental history; history of the American West; animal history; intersections of labor history and environmental history; narrative in history; scholarship of teaching and learning in history; Native American history

-Dissertation: “The Road to Ludlow: Work, Environment, and Industrialization in Southern Colorado, 1870-1914,” University of Wisconsin-Madison History Department, 2003 (published as Kllling for Coal: America's Deadliest Labor War, Harvard University Press, 2008).
+Dissertation: “The Road to Ludlow: Work, Environment, and Industrialization in Southern Colorado, 1870-1914,” University of Wisconsin-Madison History Department, 2003 (published as Kllling for Coal: America's Deadliest Labor War, Harvard University Press, 2008; winner of the Bancroft Prize for 2009 and the George Perkins Marsh Prize of the American Society for Environmental History for 2009, among other awards).

 William Cameron Barnett